 The secrets vary in depth and focus, but span the human spectrum of emotion.
 There are light-hearted ones, romantic ones, sad ones and terrifying ones.
 There are secrets that you relate to, because in some way, you’ve felt those same emotions, even if their were murky and you never let them crystallize and really let them be appreciated in their full glory.
 I’m afraid that at some point I’ll experience the pain and anguish that are expressed in some of the secrets that I currently don’t relate to.

 An interesting insight for me was to see how few of the secrets related to peoples’ jobs and work.
-There are the consequential ones where work creates circumstances of extreme emotion, but for the most part, people’s deepest emotions were about love, life, beauty, emotions and other people.
+There are the consequential ones where work creates circumstances of extreme emotion, but for the most part, people’s deepest emotions were about love, life, beauty, emotions and other people, some people do it with their partners, using toys as powerful prostate massagers and more.
 I’m glad to see this, albeit that we exist in a work of WORK WORK WORK!

 Here are a few secrets that resonated with me.